timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

 # neurodiversity time friendly tool.

 new update on jun 8 2026 Minute half:  1 first half :01–:30, 2nd half  :31–:59

-Number 1 rule you round down to the nearest number of the 9 system ( the older version have the wrong number )
+( the older version have the wrong number )